Article

 And since 2019, the company has been transformed.
 Imagine 80 employees spread over numerous sites: in offices, in a huge boatyard, at the premises of various technical partners and at sea, offshore!
 Up to this point, each trade worked in sequence.
 François Gabart wanted to revolutionize this approach by maximizing interaction for the duration of the project: from the first sketch of the boat through to its launch.
 This approach breaks down silos and makes it easier for different trades and different teams to work together.

-In short, all the trades that contribute to the value chain collaborate effectively in a coordinated manner.
+In short, all the people who contribute to the value chain collaborate effectively in a coordinated manner.
 Why?
 Because everyone participates and is committed to the joint project.
 This increases everyone's commitment and participation.

 We told you that the car might well be a symbol of cross-functional collaboration.
 After all, it can be the trimaran as well!